How to Create a Wild life garden

 What is "Wilding"

 Wilding is letting nature take over, which I have done in parts of the garden, including the area shown above.
 Over time, many wild flowers have appeared.
 Below are images of some wildflowers which have established themselves.
-The wild part of my garden is a damp, boggy area next to a stream and also a shady area within some trees, so naturally the wildflower plants which have settled themselves here are those suited this habitat.
+The wild part of my garden is a damp, boggy area next to a stream and also a shady area within some trees, so naturally the wildflower plants which have settled themselves are those suited this habitat.

-All the dozen or so images are genuine, all from my garden, and none of these wildflowers were specially planted but arrived as I left the area to go wild.
+All the dozen images are genuine, all from my garden, and none of these wildflowers were specially planted but arrived as I left the area to go wild.
 I hope this shows what to expect if you decide to let a section of your garden go wild.
 There are more wildflowers than the images portray.

 To maintain a balance, I do some gardening, otherwise the more vigorous weeds would take over.
 This means checking areas of nettles and brambles to allow some to develop, but not to overtake the other flowers.
 It is important to maintain the balance and not let weeds take over; they are vigorous.
 It is sometimes said that a weed is a flower in the wrong place.
 Some are just weeds, images to help spot the most virulent of weeds.